google/jaxopt/docs/notebooks/deep_learning/adversarial_training.md

 import optax
 import tensorflow as tf
 import tensorflow_datasets as tfds
+# Hide any GPUs from TensorFlow.
+Otherwise TF might reserve memory and make
+# it unavailable to JAX.
+tf.config.experimental.set_visible_devices([], "GPU")
 ```

 Show on which platform JAX is running.
 The code below should take around 3 min to run on GPU but might take longer on CPUs.